skip to main content

 • Not biodegradable or compostable

 As a longtime fan of all things Costco, I’m embarrassed to admit how long it took me to give their in-house brand Kirkland’s baby wipes a try.
-When I finally did, I was immediately impressed by how awesome they were, and they became my go-to for all of my baby wipe needs.
+When I finally did, I was immediately impressed, and they became my go-to for all of my baby wipe needs.
 But how would they stack up when I officially put them to the test?
 Amazingly, that’s how.

 Kirkland wipes topped my list for performance after weeks of testing, with a cumulative performance score of 19 out of a possible 20 points.
 These wipes truly have (and do) it all.
 The wipes are water-based and fragrance-free and never irritated my little one’s skin.
 Thickness-wise, they’re some of the strongest and thickest on our list.
 I never tore one, even when I really tugged.

 Last but definitely not least is cost.
 Like many warehouse products, cost savings is a key feature of these wipes.
-At the time of writing, Kirkland’s wipes came in at $21.99 for 900 wipes—a unit price of a little over two cents per wipe.
+At the time of writing, Kirkland’s wipes came in at $23.99 for 900 wipes—a unit price of under three cents a wipe.
 Top performance + incredible affordability equals a wipe that’s tough to top in my book.

 Editor's Note: